 - Torg from Sluggy Freelance has gotten a bit of this treatment as the series has gone on (particularly during "That Which Redeems"), but his Cloudcuckoolander status always reasserts itself eventually.

-- Aang in Avatar The Last Airbender begins as The Fool, evolves into The Messiah.
+- Aang in Avatar: The Last Airbender begins as The Fool, evolves into a Messianic Archetype.
 This had been what he was originally supposed to do before running away and being frozen for a century.

 - At the start of Ben 10: Alien Force, the only thing Ben had in common with Sailor Moon was her Transformation Sequence.
 He's since adopted her ability to heal the villains' victims with the Empathic Weapon and Wide-Eyed Idealist hatred of sacrificing anyone.

 - One could argue that Twilight Sparkle from My Little Pony: Friendship Is Magic belongs in this category, now that she has become a princess.
 Perhaps a Down Played example, as her personality does not seem to have changed even if her role within Equestrian politics has.